 The new Whitehorse Power Centres will serve three main purposes:

-Yukon Energy will build two new thermal power centres and one new substation in the Whitehorse area to meet electricity needs until 2040.
+Yukon Energy will build two new thermal (diesel or LNG) power centres and one new substation in the Whitehorse area to meet electricity needs until 2040.
+The project will also include upgrades to the electricity system needed to connect the new power centres to the Yukon grid, as well as needed to modernize the grid with new automated technologies in the future.
+These upgrades will also help to reduce the likelihood of power outages in the Whitehorse area and help to restore them more quickly when they do happen.
 A site for a potential third thermal power centre, to be used as contingency, will also be assessed through the Yukon Environmental and Socio-economic Assessment Act (YESAA).
 Collectively, these four sites and each of their respective transmission connections to the Yukon grid make up the scope of this project.
-The power centres will provide up to 105 megawatts of winter capacity and nearly double the size of the Yukon’s winter power system.

 This work will be carried out in phases, starting with the YESAA assessment process in 2025.